 The requirements for this course are four examinations, two short writing assignments, and class participation composed of quizzes and discussion.
 The dates for exams and papers are listed on moodle, in the class schedule and reading assignments section.
 Exams: Four multiple choice exams will be given.
 The final is not comprehensive.
 These exams will make up 60% of your grade (15% each).

 Paper: The paper assignment will be described on the first day of class.
-It will involve analyzing a competitive House or Senate race in the upcoming 2018 elections.
+It will involve analyzing a state and its nomination rules.
 More details will be provided on moodle and in class.
 The paper assignment will be 2500 words and will be worth 30% of your grade.

 Participation: I won't be taking attendance per se, but you are expected to come to class prepared to discuss the readings.
 Participation will be composed of two parts (each accounting for 5% of your grade).
 The first part will be obtained through in class short quizzes.
-On random Thursdays I will take attendance by administering a short quiz (a question or two) over the readings for that week.
+On random class days I will take attendance by administering a short quiz (a question or two) over the readings for that week.
 There will be SIX of these quizzes, and you need to make at least FOUR of them to receive full credit for participation (5%).
 Making 3 of the quizzes will earn you 2.5 points for participation, and anything less than 3 will earn you 0 points.
 You can also obtain bonus points by getting correct answers to the quiz questions.
 For each correct quiz you can earn a quarter bonus point to be added to your final grade, so if you get all 6 correct you can earn 1.5 additional points to your course average.
 There will be no makeups on these quizzes since I've already given you two free misses.
 The second part (5%) will be composed of your actual contributions to class discussion.
-These will be self-reported by you.
-Any question or contributions at the end of each class period.
+These will be self-reported by you in participation logs that will be due at midterm and final exam time.
+Any question or contribution you make to class discussion should be noted, as well as any other points you care to bring up that you may not have mentioned in class.
 Participation makes up 10% of your grade overall.